Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 The Semrush app center

-Raven Tools has significantly fewer integrations available.
-That said, some useful ones are available: you can integrate it in various ways with email marketing platforms like Mailchimp and AWeber, social media channels (Facebook, YouTube and LinkedIn) and ad services from Google, Bing and Facebook .
+There are significantly fewer integrations available for Raven Tools.
+That said, some useful ones are available: you can integrate it in various ways with email marketing platforms like Mailchimp and AWeber, social media channels (Facebook, YouTube and LinkedIn) and ad services from Google, Bing and Facebook.

 But unlike Semrush, Raven Tools doesn’t have an app store, which means that its extensibility is ultimately going to be more limited.